KJPMolgenLab/CoverCHILD_FHIR_ETL/README.md

 ### 2) Executing the script

-- in an interactive R session by opening the 'CoverCHILD.Rproj' R project and running the 'code/fhir_etl.R' script
+- in an interactive R session by opening the 'CoverCHILD_FHIR_ETL.Rproj' R project and running the 'code/fhir_etl.R' script

 or by